Krurarth/Java-Script-Learning/README.md

 24/05/2026 : Learned about event litsners of mouse and keyborad.
 25/05/2026 : Build rock paper scissor html and css on my own, Doing that learnt about flex property, Also learne about hover transition of the buttons.
 01/06/2026 : Build rock paper scissor game completely, Learned about promices and asyncronus functions.
+03/03/2026 : Finally finished the weather app project.
+Now i will move to learning react.